Highpoint2000/TEFLoggerApp/README.md

-## Version 2.1 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)
+## Version 2.2 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)

 - Improved background mode
-- Always on display
-- Vibration and sound status are updated on startup and saved on exit
-- The map now remains activated even when the display is rotated
-- Other bug fixes and design adjustments
+- Bug with the mono/stereo flag fixed
+- White font now black in daylight mode
+- Repeated station IDs eliminated

 ## Installation notes: